rkeppler42/CSharp-Players-Guide/level-03/HelloWorldApp/README.md

-## Challenge: "Hello, World!"
-Console Application
+# 🌟 Challenge: Hello, World!

-This initial project serves as a basic entry point into C# by creating and running a "Hello, World!" program.
+This first exercise introduces creating and running a simple **console application** in C#.
+The goal is to display a short message in the console to verify your environment and learn the basics of program structure.

+---

-### Core Requirements
+## 🎯 Core Requirements

-* Create a new C# project from the **Console Application** template.
+- Create a new C# **Console Application** project.

-* Configure the project to target the **.NET 8** framework.
+- Target the **.NET 8** framework.

-* Write the necessary code to print the exact text "Hello, World!" to the console.
+- Write code that prints the message `"Hello, World!"` to the console.

+---

-### Concepts Practiced
+## ✅ Concepts Practiced

-* Basic project setup and configuration in an IDE.
+- Setting up a basic console project in an IDE

-* The fundamental structure of a C# `Program.cs` file.
+- Understanding the structure of a `Program.cs` file

-* Using the `Console.WriteLine()` method to produce output.
+- Printing output using `Console.WriteLine()`